flashdagger/zammadoo/docs/tutorial/resources.rst

     # INFO:zammadoo:HTTP:GET https://localhost/api/v1/users?page=3&per_page=10&expand=false
     # [user 21 to 30]

-The Zammad API uses pagination and by default returns 10 items per requests.
+The Zammad API uses pagination and by default returns 10 items per request.
 If you want to use different parameters for ``page`` or ``per_page`` you can use the :meth:`users.Users.iter` method.
 Use `itertools.islice <https://docs.python.org/3/library/itertools.html#itertools.islice>`_
 to limit the number of returned items, it's a Python iterable after all.